Select the Object Selection Tools panel. tool from the

 -

-Select Select and Mask to adjust the selection boundary further.
+Select Select and Mask to further adjust the selection boundary.

-Use the Magic Wand tool ( ) to select a consistently colored area without tracing its outline.
+Select a consistently colored area without tracing its outline using the Magic Wand tool .
 Specify the selected color range, or tolerance, relative to the original color selected.

 -